When To Start With Spectral Analysis

 It reduces cognitive load and increases aesthetic pleasure—elegantly.

-Why color analysis matters for men:
+Why spectral analysis matters for men:

 Older men want ease and dignity, not guesswork.